Official advice for New Zealanders living and travelling overseas

 Transport safety

 Domestic aviation safety practices in Tonga may not meet international standards.
 Tonga’s only domestic airline is not currently a member of the International Air Transport Association, take this into account when booking your travel.
 The Ministry of Foreign Affairs and Trade does not offer advice on the safety of individual airlines.
 Domestic aviation services in Tonga can change at short notice and travellers should keep this in mind when making their travel arrangements.
+There are no flights scheduled on Sundays.

 Seismic Activity